-The pet damages and liability coverages in your renters policy may not cover you for certain incidents or your dog breed may be denied, depending upon the state and the insurance company.
+The pet damages and liability coverages in your renters policy may not cover you for certain incidents.
+Additionally, your insurance company may exclude coverage for damages or injuries caused by certain dog breeds.
 Your renters policy liability limits may be significantly reduced or not applicable at all if you have one of the dog breeds on a restricted breed list.
 You may want to purchase pet liability insurance for extra coverage.

-Pet Liability Insurance: A canine liability policy gives you liability coverage that your renters insurance may not include, such as coverage for dogs with a history of aggression, off-duty police dogs or extended coverage for incidents that occur away from home.
+A pet liability policy gives you liability coverage that your renters insurance may not include, such as coverage for dogs with a history of aggression, off-duty police dogs or extended coverage for incidents that occur away from home.

-“It is always good for pet owners to consider their specific issues, such as dog breed or if there is any aggressive history from the dog,” says Farmer of the NAIC.
+“It is always good for pet owners to consider their specific issues, such as dog breed or if there is any aggressive history from the dog,” says Ray Farmer, president of the National Association of Insurance Commissioners and director of the South Carolina Department of Insurance.
 “Owners should look specifically at the policy to understand what they will be responsible to cover and take steps to mitigate any damage that might happen.”

-If your dog has bitten someone, insurers consider it to be more of a risk, regardless of the breed.
-Even if your dog has never bitten or attacked anyone, if it’s a breed deemed dangerous or risky, such as a pit bull, it will be tough to insure.
+If your dog has bitten someone, insurers will likely consider it to be more of a risk, regardless of the breed.
+Even if your dog has never bitten or attacked anyone, if the breed is deemed dangerous or risky, it could be difficult to find coverage.